 Amendments to approved plan

-(3) The Financial Services Manager may amend the Financing Plan at any time, without the approval of the Minister, subject to the requirements set out in this section.
+(3) The Financial Services Manager may amend the Financing Plan at any time, without the approval of the Minister, subject to the requirements set out in this section, however the Financial Services Manager shall provide the Minister the amended plan in the same manner as provided for in subsection (1).
 [NTD: How would amendment be communicated?
 See section 16xx(5).]
+[NTD: To be determined – Since its not to be posted its likely a process that has still to be developed and would go through FSM internal governance processes.
+The FSM should be required to provide the Minister with the amended Financing Plan .]

 Limitation, first five year period